davidtchiu/davidtchiu.github.io/teaching/cs161/hwk3.fraction/index.md

 a string that represents the current fraction object.

 [10pts] The toDouble() method returns the floating-point representation of the current fraction if it's defined.
-Otherwise, it returns Double.NaN.
+Otherwise (denominator is zero), this method returns the constant Double.NaN (Not a Number).

 [10pts] The equals() method returns true if both fractions are defined, and that the numerators and denominators are equal.
 Your equals method does not need to